Snaacky/thewiki/docs/guides/quality.md

 A losslessly packaged version of the BDMV put into `.mkv` files for ease.
 Similar to BDMVs, they can have large file sizes.

 ==- BDRip
-An encode made directly from the BDMV/BDRemux. *These are for watching and are considered the best quality.*
+An encode made directly from the BDMV/BDRemux.
+Encodes can either be better than the source or be aimed at lower filesizes by sacrificing quality.

 Most can be found on [Nyaa](https://nyaa.si), with some rare stuff on places like [RuTracker](https://rutracker.org).
 The direct encode is usually a raw without subtitles and is used by muxers or fansubbers to make a release.

-Roughly:

-- **Excellent Quality** - Beatrice-Raws, Kawaiika-Raws, Raws-Maji, SCY
-- **Good Quality** - VCB-Studio
-- **Okay Quality** - ANK-raws, LowPower-Raws, Moozzi2, Reinforce, Snow-raws

-Fansub groups like Coalgirls, Commie, Doki, etc. also have their own encodes, but their main contribution is subtitles.
-These subtitles are taken by mux groups and combined with good video and multiple subtitle/audio options to make a complete release.
-Some will use their own encodes. *They'll usually mention all sources used for the release in the description.*

-**Examples of good mux groups:** ARC, Arid, CTR, Drag, Kametsu, KH, Mysteria, NH, OZR, pog42, UDF, YURI

 ==- WEB-DL
-Until the Blu-rays are released, this is the only source available for new airing anime. *This is not the same as a WEBRip.*
+WEB-DL refers to a file losslessly ripped from a streaming service, such as Netflix, Amazon Video, Crunchyroll, etc. Until the Blu-rays are released, this is the only source available for new airing anime.
+WEB-DLs are a 1:1 copy of the official stream.

 Reliable groups upload direct WEB-DLs from official streaming sources such as [Crunchyroll](https://www.crunchyroll.com) or [HIDIVE](https://www.hidive.com).
-The quality will be the same no matter which group releases these. *The most reliable one right now is [SubsPlease](https://subsplease.org).*
+The quality of a WEB-DL from the same service will be identical no matter which group released it. *The most reliable one right now is [SubsPlease](https://subsplease.org).*

+WEB-DLs are usually your best source for most airing anime which you can get from [SubsPlease](https://subsplease.org) or [Erai-Raws](https://www.erai-raws.info/).
+Both of them rip Crunchyroll with the difference being SubsPlease only rips the english subs while Erai-Raws rips all the subs.

+==- WEBRip
+Unlike WEB-DLs, WEBRips are not a 1:1 copy of the official stream.
+Generally, most of the WEBRips you'll see will be lower quality than it's WEB-DL equivalent but this is not always true and there are groups that improve upon a WEB-DL by filtering it to fix issues.

 ==- Re-encode
 Re-encodes are encodes of a BDRip or WEB source.
 Quality is dependent on the source used.
 A re-encode of a BDMV would typically have better quality than a re-encode of a BDRip.